 Bring your expertise and enthusiasm and help make a difference at one of these cultural heritage institutions on the Cape!
 (Please note: You do not have to attend the Spring 2017 Meeting in order to participate in this event).

 Learn how to design a successful grant proposal in this one-day workshop that focuses on the competitive archival grant programs at the National Archives and Records Administration, which are made through the National Historical Publications and Records Commission (NHPRC).
 Although the primary emphasis of this workshop will be on the Access to Historical Records grant program, the process of preparing a grant proposal for this program will also provide attendees with the transferable skills needed to write well-researched, competitive applications for any funding agency.

 Participants will gain an understanding of the grant application process, including the components of a good project summary, narrative, budget, and supplemental materials.
 A discussion of the review process, the response phase, and Commission recommendations will also be included.
 Attendees will have the opportunity to read and comment on two sample applications as part of the peer review process.
 They also will learn general tips that successful applicants have used to strengthen their applications.

 The workshop also will offer attendees the opportunity to start designing their own project and application package: defining project scope, devising a budget, developing a work plan, and preparing an application.

 This workshop will benefit archivists, librarians or other professionals responsible for finding funding to support collections, and who wish to hone their grant writing skills.
-See registration page for more details.

 This workshop will focus on building strategies to providing access to born-digital material.